wenwenmin/SpaMCA/README.md

 ## Running demo
 We provided codes for reproducing the experiments of the paper, and comprehensive tutorials for using SpaMCA.
-Please see `[Demo.ipynb]`(Demo.ipynb).
+Please see `[Demo.ipynb]`.

 ## Baselines
 We have listed the sources of some representative baselines below, and we would like to express our gratitude to the authors of these baselines for their generous sharing.